greaterninja/ethcracker/README.md

     C:\Windows\system32> choco install golang
     C:\Windows\system32> choco install mingw

-After that make all teh steps from Installing section.
+After that make all the steps from the Installing section.

 # Cracking your Mac DMG file password
 You you stored your keys in the encrypted mac DMG image and forgot the password, do this: